 Where Should I Start?

 The next thing for you to do is start comparing machines.
-If you’ve decided you want to start at the entry level with a semi-automatic espresso machine then you can’t go wrong with the Breville Bambino or the Solis Barista Perfetta.
+If you’ve decided you want to start at the entry level or mid-level with a semi-automatic espresso machine then you can’t go wrong with the Breville Bambino or the Diletta Mio, respectively.
 Both of these machines will require a standalone grinder, so if that’s a deal breaker then your best bet is the aforementioned Barista Express.
 If you are looking at the lower end of the superautomatic side then we can recommend the Philips Carina as a great starting point.
 It’s on the lower end of the pricing scale and makes solid drinks without much hassle.
 If you’ve decided you want to go higher end than there’s a lot of great places to start looking.
-We love Rocket Espresso’s Appartamento, everything Diletta has to offer, and newcomers like the Lelit MaraX.
-All of these machines cost more and will need a separate grinder, but they offer prosumer performance and could be the first and last espresso machine you buy (because they’ll last, not because you’ll hate them).
+We love Rocket Espresso’s Appartamento, everything else Diletta has to offer, and newcomers like the Lelit MaraX.
+All of these machines cost a bit more and will need a separate grinder, but they offer prosumer performance and could be the first and last espresso machine you buy (because they’ll last, not because you’ll hate them).
 And that brings us to our biggest piece of advice - try these machines out if you can.
 If you’re fortunate enough to live near a Seattle Coffee Gear store then we offer demos of a wide range of machines.
 Stop in to learn more and try coffee from the machines you’re shopping for.
 If not, do your best to taste test as many espresso machines as you can.
 This is ultimately going to help you pick the perfect option!